hypertuner/hypertuner-pythonlib/README.md

 # HyperTuner

-This is a library for passing arguments and graphing with HyperTuner
+This is a library for passing arguments and graphing with HyperTuner, which is a tool for hyperparameter management in training ML models.